 Given the fact that Japan has one of the most wired populations in the world, you would expect that its politicians would be using the latest technology to connect with voters.
 But that isn’t the case.
-In fact, it’s actually against the law for Japanese politicians to use the Internet to campaign.
+In fact, it’s against the law for Japanese politicians to use the Internet to campaign for office.

 Second Life blogger Rik Riel has an interesting take on all of this.
-He theorizes that “…the emphasis in Japanese culture on communitarian values and social propriety might mean that using less mediated, less formal spaces for political debate might challenge or break various norms about how authorities communicate to their lessers, and the reverse.”
+He theorizes that “…the emphasis in Japanese culture on communitarian values and social propriety might mean that using less mediated, less formal spaces for political debate might challenge or break various norms about how authorities communicate to their lessers and the reverse.”

-While these regulations may have something to do with the natural respect for authority that is ingrained in Japanese culture, there is a rising sense of suspicion that the laws are actually being kept in place by older, less net-savvy, politicians afraid of losing to younger politicians who understand all of this complicated net stuff.
+While these regulations may have something to do with the natural respect for authority that is ingrained in Japanese culture, there is a rising sense of suspicion that the laws are actually being kept in place by older, less net-savvy, politicians afraid of losing to younger politicians who understand all of this complicated technology.

-Yutaka Kobayashi, head of the Liberal Democratic Party has introduced a bill to repeal the net campaign restrictions on four separate occasions.
+Yutaka Kobayashi, head of the Liberal Democratic Party, has introduced a bill to repeal the net campaign restrictions on four separate occasions.
 Each attempt has been defeated.
-Kobayashi recently complained that “The election law currently does not reflect young people’s lifestyles”.
+Kobayashi recently complained that “the election law currently does not reflect young people’s lifestyles.”
 No kidding.

-Regardless of the rising dissatisfaction with these laws, they are still in place, and Japan is certainly a country that obeys the law.
+Regardless of the rising dissatisfaction with these laws, they are still in place, and Japan is undoubtedly a country that obeys the law.
 So don’t expect Kan Suzuki to update his website or his Second Life presence any time soon.
 At least not until after July 29th.